orbitalteapot/dotnetHelpers/README.md

-Welcome to my profile, feedback or suggestions to the NuGet package or other projects are welcome
+Welcome, feedback or suggestions to the NuGet package or other projects are welcome

 This NuGet Package contains the following namespaces: